TaitoUnited/full-stack-template/README.md

 Development is done in dev and feature branches.
 Feature branches are useful for code reviews, cleaning up commit history and keeping unfinished work separate, but they are not mandatory for small projects.
 Note that most feature branches should be short-lived and located only on your local git repository.

-> TIP: Use the `taito git-feat-*` commands to manage your feature branches.
+> TIP: Use the `taito git feat` commands to manage your feature branches.

 ### Commit messages